Opentrons/opentrons/RELEASING.md

    git push --set-upstream origin release_${version}
    ```

-3. Open a PR into `release` for your release branch; this should contain all the changes that were in edge and not yet release.
+3. Open a PR into `release` for your release branch; this should contain all the changes that were in `edge` and not yet `release`.
 This PR will stick around for the duration of the release process, as QA-discovered bugs will have their fixes merged to this PR.

    Part of what should happen in this branch is soliciting input and changes for the user-facing release notes at `app-shell/build/release-notes.md` for the app and `api/release-notes.md` for the robot software.
 Any changes should be done in a PR just like a QA bug.
 You should have final approval before the alpha process concludes.